steinmns/Plex-Auto-Downloader/README.md

  - To access the remote qBittorrent WebUI use the following host:
    - http://192.168.1.16:55440/ (for localhost)
    - http://66.161.179.39:55440/ (for all outside connections)

+11/18/19:
+ -Switching the user interface design from bootstrap and angular to PyQT using QT Designer.